Expression

 format_plain Convert the expression into a plain string, useful for importing and exporting.

-get_all_indeterminates Get all symbols and functions in the current expression, optionally considering function arguments as well.
+get_all_indeterminates Get all symbols and functions in the current expression, optionally including function symbols

 get_all_symbol_names Return all defined symbol names (function names and variables).